To make an application for a Year 7 place at please apply online at www.hillingdon.gov.uk/schools .

 If you require further details or clarification of the Uxbridge High School Admissions policy, please contact Admissions at the school.

-For information regarding transition events held at Uxbridge High School for students joining us in September, please see the link on the right hand side of this page.
+For information regarding transition events held at Uxbridge High School for students joining us in September, please see the link on the right hand side of this page - Key Dates for New Starters.